As an Amazon Associate, I earn from qualifying purchases.

 - Layer the dish in the following order: onions -1/2 cup white sauce-spinach-fish (dark side down).

-- Squeeze juice of a lemon over the fillet.
+- Squeeze the juice of a lemon over the fillet.

 - Lay the mushroom on top of the fish fillet.